bpmn-io/bpmn.io/src/blog/2019/001-sketchy-is-the-new-default.md

 ---

-title: Sketchy is the new Default
+title: Sketchy Is the New Default
 layout: blogpost_fooled.hbs

 slug: 2019-sketchy-is-the-new-default